MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Additional Experiments

+The elasticity of \texttt{MoBiQuant} also extends to activation quantization, as shown in Fig.~\ref{fig:actquant}, where we report results on LLaMA2-13B.
+We keep the same slice decomposition as the weight-only setting and the same calibration hyperparameters.
+We also keep the same regularization parameter and learning rate.
 A key practical detail in this setting is the interaction between learnable equivalent transforms (LET) from OmniQuant~\cite{shao2023omniquant} and router training.
 LET preserves the main linear path by transforming the input activation and compensating the linear weights so that the layer output remains equivalent.
 For a linear layer,